-Neuromodulation can be defined as "a change in nerve activity through targeted stimuli to specific neurological areas of the body".
-Chordate's method, Kinetic Oscillation Stimulation, uses vibration to stimulate the nerves in the mucous membranes of the nose.
+Neuromodulation can be defined as “a change in nerve activity through targeted stimuli to specific neurological areas of the body”.
+Chordate’s treatment method, Ozilia™, is based on Kinetic Oscillation Stimulation which uses vibration to stimulate the nerves in the mucous membranes of the nose.
 Other ways to stimulate the nerves are through magnetic fields, electricity or medication.

 Neuromodulation uses the body’s natural biological response through the stimulation of nerve cells.
 Various forms of neuromodulation are today used to treat a wide range of symptoms, including chronic pain, hearing loss, neurological diseases, urinary and gastric disorders, and mental illness.